 - Consult your doctor before taking antacids.

-If these strategies do not relieve your symptoms, please consult your doctor, who may prescribe a medication that will safely reduce the secretion of acid.
+If these strategies do not relieve your symptoms, please consult your GP, who may prescribe a medication that will safely reduce the secretion of acid.

-Widespread itching over the body is not common in pregnancy, however when present, it can be very distressing, interfering with sleep and enjoyment of pregnancy.
-There may be no apparent cause for the itching, however, in rare cases it may be due to serious liver disease.
-A blood test can be performed to exclude this possibility.
+Widespread itching over the body is not common in pregnancy.
+When present, it can be very distressing, interfering with sleep and enjoyment of pregnancy.
+There may be no apparent cause for the itching.
+In rare cases it may be due to serious liver disease – a blood test can be done to check for this.

-Leg cramps occur due to a build up of acids that cause involuntary contractions of the affected muscles.
-This complaint is experienced by up to half of pregnant women, usually occurs at night and is more likely in the second and third trimesters.
+Leg cramps occur due to a build-up of acids that cause involuntary contractions of the affected muscles.
+They are experienced by up to half of pregnant women, usually at night.
+Leg cramps are more likely in the second and third trimesters.

 If you experience leg cramps, it is recommended that during an episode you: